seqan/seqan/manual/source/Tutorial/PairwiseSequenceAlignment.rst

 Now let's look at local pairwise alignments.

-Seqan offers the classical Smith-Waterman algorithm that computes the best local alignment with respect to a given scoring scheme, and the Waterman-Eggert algorithm, which computes not only the best but also suboptimal local alignments.
+SeqAn offers the classical Smith-Waterman algorithm that computes the best local alignment with respect to a given scoring scheme, and the Waterman-Eggert algorithm, which computes not only the best but also suboptimal local alignments.

 We are going to demonstrate the usage of both in the following example where first the best local alignment of two character strings and then all local alignments of two DNA sequences with a score greater than or equal to 4 are computed.